 Mary Magdalene was important in lives of the early followers of Christ.
 Her identity often gets reduced to that of a sinner and harlot.
 The ancient text did not document long discussions between her and Jesus.
 We know she made an impact!
-Of all the saints, the mystery and symbolism given to Mary Magdalene has grown with interpretations and objects to define her.
-The monograms attached to her name and image helps to redefine her.
+Iconography of St. Mary Magdalene: symbolism and meaning that is attached to her image helps to define her.
 These few symbols of Mary might help to expand, provoke, and clarify the gray areas of her history and blank spaces in her spirituality.

 By tracking her symbols, Mary Magdalene’s un spoken story and history become lively discussion and food for pondering truth and message.
 Her symbols are everywhere in modern artifacts and decorative motifs, devoid of their original meaning.
 One of the most common is the jar she holds.

 In all four books of the New Testament (Matthew, Mark, Luke and John) a woman anoints Jesus with ointment of pure spikenard from an alabaster container.
 In Biblical lore, Mary Magdalene anoints Jesus in an emotionally charged scene.
 The famous pint jar of ‘nard’ (or spikenard) was one of the most expensive luxury items of its day, suggesting that Mary may have been more affluent and more important than written legend would suggest.
 In the Book of John, Judas Iscariot complains of the waste of so much money.
 This ointment would have been too expensive for anybody but the very wealthy, even today.